Your Guide to Recovering from Heart Surgery

 What Can I Do to Ease Back into My Daily Routine?

 You'll likely be anxious to get back to your daily routine after heart surgery, but you must allow your body to heal properly.
 Overdoing it could slow your recovery.
+Here’s what you can do to ease back into your routine:

 • Follow your health team's recommendations: This is particularly important for resuming activities such as lifting heavy objects and driving.
+If available and recommended by your physician, enroll in a cardiac rehabilitation program to facilitate your recovery.

 • Listen to your body: If you tire easily or feel pressure or pain during an activity, stop.
 Pushing yourself too hard increases the risk of injury or complications.